 A little bit about me: I am a cradle Catholic, and I was raised in the American South, surrounded by Southern Baptists.
 This means I was explaining why I was Catholic since I was knee high to the proverbial porch swing.
 Life puttered along and I went to Mary Washington College, where I accidentally (yes) signed up for a religious studies course titled Introduction to Christian Theology.
 I fell head over heels in love with the subject almost immediately, and within six weeks, had decided I needed to get a doctorate in Theology.
 And so I did, at Vanderbilt University.
 I wanted to teach Catholic theology, and was blessed to do so, first at the University of St. Thomas in St. Paul, Minnesota.
 I met my future husband, Jerry, and fell head over heels in love again.
 We married, and soon moved our growing family to small town Winona, Minnesota.
-I was hired as an assistant professor at Saint Mary’s University of Minnesota.
+I was hired as a professor at Saint Mary’s University of Minnesota.

 It was then I made a decision that unknowingly set the dominoes falling toward my future.

 When I started at Saint Mary’s, I crafted a general education course called “Christian View of the Human Person.”
 Almost on a whim, I assigned students a closing “spiritual autobiography,” about 6-8 pages where they would show me they understand the terms by applying them to their life story.
 I didn’t know their life stories were about to change mine.